authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The domain foo.example.com sends without a BIMI-Selector header:

     From: sender@foo.example.com
-    BIMI-Selector: v=BIMI1; s=selector;
+    BIMI-Selector: v=BIMI1; s=myselector;

-The MTA would lookup selector._bimi.foo.example.com for the BIMI DNS record.
-If it did not exist, it would fall back to the lookup default._bimi.example.com.
+The MTA would lookup myselector._bimi.foo.example.com for the BIMI DNS record.
+If it did not exist, it would fall back to the lookup myselector._bimi.example.com.

 Invalid BIMI-Selector Header
 ---------